CharlesGueunet/vimmic/README.md

 ```

 neovim is fully compatible with vim, so these configuration files works totally.<br>
+You may need to call :Update at first launch of neovim.<br>
 If you have no color using neovim, check your $TERM.
 If it is xterm, change it to xterm-256color.

 CONFIG